convo-lang/convo-lang/docs/learn-convo-lang.md

 ```

 ## Integration
-Convo-lang can be integrated into any TypeScript/JavaScript or Python application.
+Convo-Lang can be integrated into any TypeScript/JavaScript or Python application.
 We won't go into
-depth about how to integrate Convo-lang into an application here, as we are mainly focused on learning
+depth about how to integrate Convo-Lang into an application here, as we are mainly focused on learning
-the Convo-lang language in this document.
+the Convo-Lang language in this document.
 Below are a couple of quick start guide and links to more
 information about integration.

 ### TypeScript/Javascript Integration
 The follow NPM packages are available for TypeScript/JavaScript integration

-- @convo-lang/convo-lang - Contains the Convo-lang Conversation Engine, and a Typescript/Javascript library to use Convo-lang in your application.
+- @convo-lang/convo-lang - Contains the Convo-Lang Conversation Engine, and a Typescript/Javascript library to use Convo-Lang in your application.
 - @convo-lang/convo-lang-react - Contains UI pre-built UI components including a fully functional chat component.
 - @convo-lang/convo-lang-api-routes - A backend for relaying messages between the browser and LLM backends such as OpenAI.
-- @convo-lang/convo-vfs - Used to integrate Convo-lang into virtual file systems.
+- @convo-lang/convo-vfs - Used to integrate Convo-Lang into virtual file systems.
 - @convo-lang/convo-lang-cli - A CLI interface that allows you to execute and parse convo-lang files.
 - @convo-lang/convo-lang-tools - Contains the convo-lang vscode extension, which includes syntax highlighting,
   in-editor script execution, script parsing, and other helpful tools for working with convo-lang.
   In most cases, you will not install this package but instead install the vscode convo-lang extension.

 ### VSCode Extension
-To help you develop Convo-lang application faster and easier we provide a VSCode extension that gives
+To help you develop Convo-Lang application faster and easier we provide a VSCode extension that gives
-you Convo-lang syntax highlighting and allows you to execute Convo-lang scripts directly in VSCode.
+you Convo-Lang syntax highlighting and allows you to execute Convo-Lang scripts directly in VSCode.

 You can install the vscode extension by searching for "convo-lang" in the vscode extension tab.